drmarcogir/lepidopteraglobalinventories/README.md

 # A global analysis of the completness of butterfly inventories using Species Accumulation Curves (SAC) and Generalized Linear Modelling (GLM).
-Data were sources from the Global Biodiversity Information Facility (> 4000000 records)
+Data were sourced from the Global Biodiversity Information Facility (> 4000000 records)